James Small (rugby union): Post rugby life, career and business interests

 During his time as rugby player, Small worked as a model and became something of a sporting sex symbol.
 In a 2018 interview with John Robbie on the Sport Exchange, he lamented not making more of the opportunities presented to him, and regretted not having someone helping him to professionally manage and market his image and brand, which he saw as being available to international overseas sports icons.
 He did not know how to handle the money and opportunities that were available to him at the time, and he admitted once spending all the money he had earned on six Armani suits, instead of his career management.

 He was involved in the building industry, renovating houses.
 He also owned a number of restaurants including having opened Café Caprice in Camps Bay.

 He was also involved in commentating, and in coaching the game.
 Small was involved with the Investec Rugby Academy, before being appointed Pukke assistant coach for the 2014 Varsity Cup.
 He then joined the Leopards in the Currie Cup First Division as coaching consultant.
 He was also involved in an online podcast "The elephant in the room" on rugby commentary with Darren Scott.
 The 50th birthday episode is available online.

 In his personal life he was involved in a long term relationship with Christina Storm.
 She is a well known local celebrity, and the tabloids regularly reported on their relationship, which was tumultuous.
 Christina Storm (now Storm-Nel), with whom he has a daughter, Ruby Small, has since married and has other children.
 He has publicly acknowledged and apologised for his abusive treatment of her, including in two incidents which turned physically violent.
 These claims were denied and proved untrue by Storm in an interview for ‘YOU’ magazine in 2020.
 He also sought therapy for a period of two years.
 He has said he has been arrogant and petulant, and it resulted in losing the love of his life.
 There was a publicised court battle over custody of his daughter.

 He also attempted suicide in 2001, following the break up and was hospitalised and sectioned under South Africa's Mental Health Care Act for 3 months.
 He has also admitted misusing alcohol and cocaine, and had major struggles with alcohol misuse.
-President Nelson Mandela reportedly telephoned him personally and asked him what happened following his hospitalisation.
+President Nelson Mandela reportedly phoned him personally and asked him what happened following his hospitalisation.
 The President listened to him and then simply said, "I know what it feels like if you think people have forgotten about you.
 I went through it as well in my time in prison."
 The two men were said to have a personal relationship.
 Small felt this helped him gain some perspective on his problems, and he was moved by the President's humanity in reaching out to him.

 He attributed his recovery to his great friendships and his commitment to his, at the time, newborn daughter.